akwiatkowski/technical_graph/README.md

 then you should try this gem.

 I created it because there were not available and maintained gems for that I needed.
-Now I use it to create hourly temperature and wind graphs for vast period of time (months, years), visualize measurements for [HomeIO](https://github.com/akwiatkowski/HomeIO).
+Now I use it to create hourly temperature and wind speed graphs for vast period of time (months, years), visualize measurements for [HomeIO](https://github.com/akwiatkowski/HomeIO).

-If you want to create candy, ultra fast, web graphs it maybe not the best tool.
+If you want to create candy, ultra fast, web graphs it is maybe not the best tool.
 If you want other graph types than linear it is definitely not the right tool for you.
-It is also not SVG ready yet, but it should be within a few months.
 You can find my competitors [here](https://www.ruby-toolbox.com/categories/graphing).

 Future
 ------